nsat/space-services-user-guide/AttitudeControl.md

 Attitude is controlled by the Attitude Control and Determination System (ADCS).
 Attitude information can be set as part of a window, or at run-time, in-orbit when there is an ADCS lease window, via the [Satellite Bus API⤴](https://developers.spire.com/satellite-bus-api/).
 The ADCS provides a way for the satellite to reorient itself, and report which way it is facing.
 Attitude information is always relative to an aperture/antenna.
 If none is provided then the X/S-BAND radio is assumed.

+No other controls (e.g. thrusters or orbit changes) are available to users.
+[Orbital station keeping](https://en.wikipedia.org/wiki/Orbital_station-keeping) is performed by Spire.

 ## Setting ADCS on windows

-If the user knows ahead of time what the are of interest is (i.e. tracking a point on earth or facing a fixed direction) then this information can be provided in [`adcs_config`⤴](https://developers.spire.com/tasking-api-docs/#adcs_config) on the  payload window.
+If the user knows ahead of time what the are of interest is (e.g. tracking a point on earth or facing a fixed direction) then this information can be provided in [`adcs_config`⤴](https://developers.spire.com/tasking-api-docs/#adcs_config) on the  payload window.
 For example, to take a photo of a location on earth, the user would schedule an [`PAYLOAD_IPI`⤴](https://developers.spire.com/tasking-api-docs/#payload_ipi) window to have the the `IPI` aperture track that location:

 ```json
 {